influxdata/influxdb_iox/docs/style_guide.md

 ## Errors

-### All errors should follow the [snafu crate philosophy](https://docs.rs/snafu/0.6.8/snafu/guide/philosophy/index.html) and use snafu functionality
+### All errors should follow the [SNAFU crate philosophy](https://docs.rs/snafu/0.6.8/snafu/guide/philosophy/index.html) and use SNAFU functionality

 *Good*:

+* Derives `Snafu` and `Debug` functionality
+* Has a useful, end-user-friendly display message

 ```rust
 #[derive(Snafu, Debug)]